mathigon/textbooks/content/euclidean-geometry/content.md

 > id: thales
 > goals: p1 p2 p3 move
 > section: introduction
+> description: Geometry is one of the oldest parts of mathematics – and one of the most useful.
+Its logical, systematic approach has been copied in many other areas.
+> color: "#0F82F2"
+> level: Intermediate
+> next: transformations

 ::: column.grow
 Mathematics has been studied for thousands of years – to predict the seasons,